tjoyner/ofvioletsandlicorice/chapter1.md

 "It's your choice," said Silvio, shrugging his shoulders and giving him the key.
 "Are you eating in the hotel?"

 "Eating...already, eating," answered the stranger, deep in thought.
 "Yes, I think it's a good time for it.
 Thank you."
-Then he picked up bag and returned to 15, shutting the door with his shoulder.
+Then he picked up the bag and returned to 15, shutting the door with his shoulder.

 Silvio, curious, hurried down the hallway and went down the stairs, towards the ID card.
 Who was this guy?
 <br/><br/><br/>